4theKnowledge/lexiclean-v2/docs/docs/contact.md

 ---
 title: Contact
-description: LexiClean Contact
+description: LexiClean Contact Information
-keywords:
-  - lexiclean
-  - docs
-  - manual
-  - annotation
-sidebar_position: 9
+sidebar_position: 20
-slug: /contact
 sidebar_label: Contact
 ---

 # Contact Us

-We're here to help and answer any questions you might have.
-We look forward to hearing from you!
+Your feedback, questions, and collaboration ideas are crucial to us.
+We're here to provide the support you need and look forward to hearing from you!

 ## Email

-For support or any queries, email us at tylerbikaun@gmail.com.
+For support or any inquiries, please email us at tylerbikaun@gmail.com.

-We aim to respond to all inquiries within 48 hours.
-Thank you for reaching out to us!
+We strive to respond to all emails within 48 hours.
+Your patience is greatly appreciated.

+## GitHub

+For more technical queries, suggestions, or if you'd like to contribute to our project, feel free to reach out through our [GitHub repository](https://github.com/nlp-tlp/lexiclean).
+You can report issues, suggest features, or even look at what's currently being worked on.